habedi/mosaic-art-maker/README.md

 Open [Making Mosaic Art using KerasCV+StableDiffusion](make_mosaic_art.ipynb) notebook to see the code.

-Modify the parameters in the main function (shown below) to create your own mosaic art versions of the given images.
+Modify the variables and parameters in the main function (shown below) to create your own mosaic art versions of the given images.
 Moreover, place your images in the `images/canvases` folder if you want to create mosaic art versions of them.

 ```python
 def main(remake_tiles: bool) -> None: